Isaiah 35:4-7; James 2:1-5; Mark 7:31-37

 Who among us has not experienced something similar?
 Who among us, perhaps at a party, has not been talking to someone who was merely chit-chatting and not really interested in what we had to say?
 Perhaps names were exchanged but then, thirty seconds later, not remembered.
 Certainly the conversation was quickly forgotten.

-Words, of course, are not merely words, they, like cars in a freight train, carry within them meaning.
+Words, of course, are not merely words, they, like cars in a freight train carrying within them meaning.
 They bear precious freight within them.
 We need to get inside them to receive what they offer us.
 Words of love, for instance, can fill us with joy and happiness.
 Words of warning should cause us to pay attention.
 Words of all types can move us.
 To ignore them or to pay them little heed leads us to live lives of sterile isolation.

 Why is it that people tune each other out?
-Why is it that people listen but do not hear, do not hear with understanding?
+Why is it that people listen but do not hear, and do not hear with understanding?
 Are our minds too cluttered with information that really doesn’t matter?
 Are we too busy hearing ourselves talk and are so absorbed with our own feelings and what we have to say that we have no room for the thoughts and feelings of others?

 Our Blessed Lord well understood the importance of not only listening but of hearing.
 “Whoever has ears to hear, let him hear,” He cried out, and cried out in a loud voice.
 He did His best to get our attention, hoping that we would hear and take into our hearts what He had to say.
 After all, He had come from His Father in heaven, come down to us bringing God’s love and God’s Word for us.
 Jesus Christ was God’s expression of Himself to us.